Citation, DOI, disclosures and article data

-Lipohaemarthrosis results from an intra-articular fracture with escape of fat and blood from the bone marrow into the joint, and is most frequently seen in the knee, associated with a tibial plateau fracture or distal femoral fracture; rarely a patellar fracture.
-They have also been described in hip, shoulder, and elbow fractures 1,2.
+Lipohemarthrosis results from an intra-articular fracture with escape of fat and blood from the bone marrow into the joint, and is most frequently seen in the knee, associated with a tibial plateau fracture or distal femoral fracture; rarely a patellar fracture.
+They have also been described in hip, shoulder, elbow and wrist fractures 1,2,4.

 It is well known that fat floats on water as it is less dense.
 The fatty marrow separates from the water-based blood and layers above it, forming a fat-fluid level (also known as the FBI sign).
 This can be seen on all modalities.

 The fat-fluid level is seen on any horizontal beam radiograph, such that the beam is tangential to the fat-blood interface.
 In the knee this is best achieved with a cross-table horizontal lateral view, where a long horizontal line is seen in the suprapatellar pouch.
 Ideally the patient has been lying in that position for ~5 minutes to allow the fat and blood to adequately separate 1.